 By Sarah Díaz for The Island Eye News

-If you are interested in visiting or volunteering at the Sullivan’s Island Bird Banding Station, you can contact Sarah Díaz at firstname.lastname@example.org.
+If you would like to visit the Sullivan’s Island Bird Banding Station, you can contact Sarah Díaz at email@example.com.